-This has happened to most people: You’re just falling asleep when suddenly you jump or feel a strong jolt out of bed.
+This has happened to most people: you’re just falling asleep when suddenly you jump or feel a strong jolt out of bed.

 This happens normally and shouldn’t be a cause of concern.
-What’s going on is that your brain is preparing itself for the shift in sleep cycle and sometimes it gets misinterpreted as a fall.
+What’s going on is that your brain is preparing itself for the shift in sleep cycles and sometimes it gets misinterpreted as a fall.

 The phenomenon is technically known as a hypnotic pulse, and it only happens when you’re sleeping.

-6. The brain discards what it doesn’t need
+6. The brain discards what it doesn’t need when in deep sleep

-Thanks to your glymphatic system, your brain builds up a lot of information throughout the day and at night it prepares to get rid of what it doesn’t need.
+Your brain builds up a lot of information throughout the day and at night it prepares to get rid of what it doesn’t need.